Energy bills can be really expensive, especially during prolonged periods of cold weather when the only way to stay warm is to crank up the heating.

 - Employment and Support Allowance (ESA)

-The easiest way to make a claim for winter fuel payment if you’ve never claimed before is to call the Winter Fuel Payment Centre on 0800 731 0160 (call charges may apply).
+Otherwise, you will need to claim the winter fuel payment manually by phone or by post to ensure you receive it.
+The easiest way to make a claim for the winter fuel payment if you’ve never claimed before is to call the Winter Fuel Payment Centre on 0800 731 0160 (call charges may apply).
+If you want to apply by post, you’ll need to print off a claim form here and send it to:

 Cold Weather Payment